Getting the most of git

 And that’s it!

 The owner/s of the repo will receive an email.
 They can review the pull request, comment on it and eventually accept the contribution.
-When that happen the changes you made will apear in the repo.
+When that happen the changes you made will appear in the repo.

 Resources